Crazyco-xyz/christmas-challenge-2024/README.md

 - **Windows 11 23H2**

-  ⇨ Installed Python 3.12, installed GIT and added GIT's bin folder to PATH
+  ⇨ Installed Python 3.12, installed GIT and added `C:\Program Files\Git\usr\bin` to PATH

 ### Startup

-If you are on **Linux**, you need to add the executable flag to the `run.sh` using `chmod +x ./run.sh` and run the `run.sh` file using sudo, because otherwise the application cannot use the ports `80` and `443`.
+If you are on **Linux**, you need to run the `run.sh` file using sudo, because otherwise the application cannot use the ports `80` and `443`.
 To change the ports used and not use sudo, you can edit the `src/constants.py` file.

-To start the backend, you simply run the `run.sh` or `run.bat` file, according to your system.
+To start the backend, simply follow the commands below depending your operating system.
 Upon first startup, the script will generate a private RSA key and a self-signed certificate which will be used for HTTPS.
 You can savely ignore the output of this process.

 When started up successfully, you should see the following log messages.
 After this, the backend started up successfully and you can access the frontend interface like [described above](#web-interface).